jcbasson/EncycloMarvel/README.md

 ```
 ### TODOS

-    1.Implement infinity scrolling that retrieves the next set of marvel characters when you scroll to the bottom.
-    2.Investigate why Marvel API returns me a response of OK with no data property.
+    1.Investigate why Marvel API returns me a response of OK with no data property.
-    3.Implemente global, redux store and component level exception handling and logging
+    2.Implemente global, redux store and component level exception handling and logging
-    4.Unit testing.

 ## Getting Started